Are moisture-wicking fabrics all they are hyped up to be? Three average athletes and one outdoor worker take the test.

 - Most wicking fabrics are made from polyester or polyester blends.
 Polyester can only hold a small amount of moisture (.4 percent) compared to cotton, which can hold up to 7 percent.

-Still skeptical?
+So do moisture wicking fabrics work for everyday people?
 We asked a weekend bike-rider (Kurt), a daily outdoor runner (Tiff), an indoor cardio kick boxer (Toni), and a landscape designer (Ben) to do their thing in 100-percent cotton on one day and in a polyester-performance blend the next day.
 Here’s what they found:

 - Kurt: I ride in cotton T-shirts most of the time, but when I did the comparison (I rode 10 miles on the same trail each day) I felt like I sweat a lot more in the cotton than I did in the performance T-shirt.
 Kinda surprised me.
 I wasn’t expecting that much of a difference.